fortify-presales/IWA/README.md

 One of the main aims of this project is to illustrate how security can be embedded early and continuously in the development lifecycle - so a number of "integrations" to common build and pipeline tools are provided.

+The application is intended to provide the functionality of a typical "online pharmacy", including purchasing Products (medication) and requesting Services (prescriptions, health checks etc) - however it is mostly a work in progress!

 *Please note: the application should not be used in a production environment!*